EliahKagan/muntineer/README.md

 repository.

-Please note that while this project is licensed under 0BSD (which is a &ldquo;public-domain equivalent&rdquo; license), its dependencies are not, though they are all free software.
+Please note that while this project is licensed under 0BSD (which is a “public-domain equivalent” license), its dependencies are not, though they are all free software.

 The dependencies, and their licenses, are: